Ankr-network/ankr-docs/docs/build-blockchain/chains/v2/moonbeam.md

 ## Connect wallet

-You can set up your **MetaMask wallet** to connect to Celo RPC.
+You can set up your **MetaMask wallet** to connect to Moonbeam RPC.
 You can then perform transactions and interact with the network.

 1. Open your **Metamask Extension** and click the '_**Network**_' drop down menu at the top.
 2. Select '_**Custom RPC**_'.